 • Student Selected Components with a wide range of choices throughout the medical curriculum

-• Case-based learning that integrates clinical, biomedical and behavioural science
+• Case-based learning in years 1-4 that integrates clinical, biomedical and behavioural science

-• Excellent clinical contact in primary and secondary care settings at all levels of the course
+• Excellent clinical contact in primary and secondary care settings at all levels of the course, 25% of clinical placements in primary care.

 • A 9 week Assistantship programme in Final year